DrewWeird/DrewWeird/README.md

 - 👋 Hi, I’m @DrewWeird
-- 👀 I’m interested in C#, Xamarin
+- 👀 I’m interested in C#, Angular, EF Core and X-platform Development.
-- 🌱 I’m currently learning Xamarin
+- 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...